Gary Lineker: History of Match of the Day host’s political tweets

 England football legend has been vocal about his political views on Twitter down the years

-Gary Lineker has come under fire for apparently comparing the government’s plan to tackle illegal migration to Nazi Germany.
+Gary Lineker has stepped back from his presenting role on BBC’s Match of the Day following the row around his Tweet apparently comparing the government’s plan to tackle illegal migration to Nazi Germany.

 On Tuesday, Lineker wrote on Twitter about a video in which home secretary Suella Braverman unveiled plans to stop migrants crossing the Channel on small boats and said the UK is being “overwhelmed”.